Li Peng: Premiership (1988–1998)

-Tiananmen Square
+1989 Tiananmen Square protests and massacre

-The Tiananmen Square protests of 1989 began with the mass mourning over the death of former General secretary Hu Yaobang, widely perceived to have been purged for his support of political liberalization.
+The 1989 Tiananmen Square protests and massacre began with the mass mourning over the death of former General secretary Hu Yaobang, widely perceived to have been purged for his support of political liberalization.
 On the eve of Hu's funeral, 100,000 people gathered at Tiananmen Square.
 Beijing students began the demonstrations to encourage continued economic reform and liberalization, and these demonstrations soon evolved into a mass movement for political reform.
 From Tiananmen Square, the protesters later expanded into the surrounding streets.
 Non-violent protests also occurred in cities throughout China, including Shanghai and Wuhan.
 Rioting occurred in Xi'an and Changsha.

 The Tiananmen protests were partially protests against the affluence of the children of high-ranking Communist Party officials, and the perception that second-generation officials had received their fortunes through exploiting their parents' influence.
 Li, whose family has often been at the center of corruption allegations within the Chinese power industry, was vulnerable to these charges.

 An editorial published in the People's Daily on 26 April and bearing the name of Deng Xiaoping, denounced the demonstrations as "premeditated and organized turmoil with anti-Party and anti-socialist motives".
-This article had the effect of worsening the demonstrations by angering its leaders, who then made their demands more extreme.
-Zhao Ziyang later wrote in his autobiography that, although Deng had stated many of these sentiments in a private conversation with Li Peng shortly before the editorial was written, Li had these comments disseminated to Party members and published as the editorial without Deng's knowledge or consent.
+The article had the effect of worsening the demonstrations by angering its leaders, who then made their demands more extreme.
+Zhao Ziyang later wrote in his autobiography that although Deng had stated many of those sentiments in a private conversation with Li Peng shortly before the editorial was written, Li had the comments disseminated to Party members and published as the editorial without Deng's knowledge or consent.

 Li strictly refused to negotiate with the Tiananmen protesters out of principle, and became one of the officials most objected to by protesters.
 One of the protest's key leaders, Wu'erkaixi, during a hunger strike, publicly scolded Li on National Television, saying he was ignoring the needs of the people.
 Some observers say that Wang's statements insulted Li personally, hardening his resolve to end the protest by violent means.
 Among the other senior members of the central government, Li became the one who most strongly favored violence and known as the "Butcher of Beijing" for his role in the crackdown.
-After winning the support of most of his colleagues, apparently including Deng Xiaoping, Li officially declared martial law in Beijing on 20 May 1989 and the protests were crushed by the military on 3–4 June.
+After winning the support of most of his colleagues, apparently including Deng Xiaoping, Li officially declared martial law in Beijing on 20 May 1989 and promised "resolute and decisive measures to put an end to the turmoil".
+The protests were crushed by the military on 3–4 June.
 Most estimates of the dead range from several hundred to several thousand people.
-Li later described the crackdown as a historic victory for Communism, and wrote that he feared the protests would be as potentially damaging to China as the Cultural Revolution (1966–1976) had been.
+Li later described the crackdown as a historic victory for communism, and wrote that he feared the protests would be as potentially damaging to China as the Cultural Revolution had been.
+The martial law was lifted by Li on 10 January 1990.